Allosaurus

 Allosaurus was a large bipedal predator for its time.
 Its skull was light, robust, and equipped with dozens of sharp, serrated teeth.
-It averaged 8.5 m in length for A. fragilis, with the largest specimens estimated as being 9.7 m long.
+It averaged 7.5-8 m in length for A. fragilis, with the largest specimens of A. fragilis estimated as being 9 m long.
 Relative to the large and powerful legs, its three-fingered hands were small and the body was balanced by a long, muscular tail.
 It is classified in the family Allosauridae.
-As the most abundant large predator of the Morrison Formation, Allosaurus was at the top of the food chain and probably preyed on large herbivorous dinosaurs such as ornithopods, stegosaurids, and sauropods.
-Scientists have debated whether Allosaurus had cooperative social behavior and hunted in packs or was a solitary predator that forms congregations, with evidence supporting either side.
+As the most abundant large predator of the Morrison Formation, Allosaurus was an apex predator of the food chain and probably preyed on large herbivorous dinosaurs such as ornithopods, stegosaurids, and sauropods.
+Scientists have debated whether Allosaurus had cooperative social behavior and hunted in packs or was a solitary predator that forms congregations, with evidence supporting both arguments.